-The control panel shall employ the use of a 5.7" touch screen interface, which allows the lock-out of all UPS control functions for security (the Emergency Power Off function shall not be locked out).
+The control panel shall employ the use of a 5.7" touch screen interface which allows lock-out of all UPS control function for security (The Emergency Power Off function shall not be locked out).
 The operator interface shall provide the following:

-- 1. UPS start-up procedure
+UPS start-up procedure

 - 2. UPS shutdown procedure

 - 3. Emergency Power Off (EPO)

 - 4. Audible alarm silence

 - 5. System status levels

 The UPS module shall be provided with a control/indicator panel.
 The panel shall be on the front of the UPS module.
-Controls, meters, alarms and indicators for the operation of the UPS module shall be on this panel.
+Controls, meters, alarms and indicators for operation of the UPS module shall be on this panel.

-2.2.5.1 Graphic Operator Terminal 5.7" Liquid Crystal Display (LCD)

-- A. The LCD touch screen interfaces with the UPS Module Control and main processor board to provide menu-driven operator instructions and operation details.
-The LCD indicates system operation, operational guidance, measurement data, set-up data and alarm messages and logs.
-All metering shall be digitally displayed on the LCD with an accuracy of 1% or better.

-- B. The touch screen area is composed of four MENU sheets: MAIN, MEASUREMENT, OPERATION, and STATUS.
-Each MENU sheet has a name tab and the four name tabs form an overlap index at the top of the screen area.
-Touching the name tab of any of the MENU sheets at this index will display that specific MENU.
-Each MENU sheet gives specific information and includes touch icons that perform MENU related functions.

-- 1. MAIN MENU Sheet: The MAIN MENU indicates power flow and measured values.
+- 2.2.5.1 Graphic Operator Terminal 5.7" Liquid Crystal Display (LCD): - A. The LCD touch screen interfaces with the UPS Module Control and main processor board to provide menu-driven operator instructions and UPS Module operation details.
+The LCD indicates system operation, operational guidance, measurement data, set up data and alarm messages and logs.
+All metering shall be digitally displayed on the LCD having an accuracy of 1% or better. - B. The touch screen area is composed of four MENU sheets: MAIN, MEASUREMENT, OPERATION, and STATUS.
+Each MENU sheet has a name tab at the top and the four name tabs form an overlap index at the top of the screen area.
+Touching the name tab of any of the MENU sheets at this index will make that specific MENU be displayed.
+Each MENU sheet displays specific information and includes touch icons that perform MENU related functions. - 1.
+MAIN MENU Sheet: The MAIN MENU indicates power flow and measured values.
 The LCD panel allows the user to verify the status and operation of the UPS Module components by the mimic display.
-The following information is available on the MAIN MENU Sheet:

-- a.
-Converter operation

-- b.
-Battery operation

-- c.
-Load on inverter

-- d.
-Load on bypass

-- e.
-Typical measurement values of Input, Bypass, Battery and Output

-- f.
-Alarm/Fault messages

-- 2. MEASUREMENT MENU Sheet: The MEASUREMENT MENU indicates measured values.
-The following display information is available on the MEASUREMENT MENU Sheet:
+The following information is available on the MAIN MENU Sheet: - a.
+Converter operation - b.
+Battery operation - c.
+Load on inverter - d.
+Load on bypass - Typical measurement values of Input, Bypass, Battery and Output - Alarm/Fault messages - 2.
+MEASUREMENT MENU Sheet: The MEASUREMENT MENU indicates measured values.
+The following information is available on the MEASUREMENT MENU Sheet:

-- a.
-Input Voltage and Frequency

-- b.
-Bypass Voltage and Frequency

-- c.
-Battery Voltage and Charging/Discharging Current

-- d.
-Output Voltage, Frequency and Current

-- e.
-Output active power

-- f.
-Output power factor

-- 3. OPERATION MENU Sheet: The OPERATION MENU Sheet prompts the user to select specific performance and UPS setting data (remote or local start & stop operation, date & time adjustment, battery test, etc.).